aous-al-salek/Native-Windows-NTP-Server/README.md

 ## Requirements

-There are no requirements other than the operating system to be Windows and the `Setup.bat` file to run as Administrator because this program leverages the `W32Time` service.
+There are no requirements other than the operating system to be Windows and Administrator privileges because this program leverages the `W32Time` service.
 This has been tested with Windows Server 2012, 2016, 2019, and 2022, both Standard and Data Center editions.
 It can even run on client versions of Windows and has been tested on Windows 10 Pro and Enterprise.

 <p align="right">(<a href="#readme-top">⬆️</a>)</p>